Snowpark Container Services: Additional considerations for services

 Copy

 The code passes these variables to a connection creation code for the Snowflake client of choice.
-The container uses these credentials to create a new session, with the service role as the primary role, to execute queries.
+The container uses these credentials to create a new session, with the owner role as the primary role, to execute queries.
 The following example code is the minimum needed to create a Snowflake connection in Python:

 def get_login_token():